DOI10.47051/AZYE5437

 Spanish common name: Guagsa del Chota.

 Recognition: ♂♂ 20.7 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=9.7 cm. ♀♀ 17.3 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=6.5 cm..1,2 The Chota Whorltail-Iguana (Stenocercus chota) differs from other lizards in its area of distribution (species in the genera Pholidobolus and Riama) by having keel-shaped dorsal scales with pointed ends.3 Stenocercus guentheri is similar to S. chota, but it occurs south of the distribution of the latter.
-Additionally, males have a black throat patch (absent in S. chota) and females have gray stripes on the throat (black blotches in S. chota).
-Another whorltail iguana, S. angel occurs close to, but north of, the distribution of S. chota, and it can be identified because males of this species lack a mid-ventral longitudinal black line (present in most males of S. chota) and because their overall coloration is green (brownish in S. chota).1,2 Males are larger than females, have a well-developed dorsal crest, and lack dark blotches in the throat (present in females).2
+Snout–vent length=6.5 cm..1,2 Stenocercus chota differs from other lizards in its area of distribution by having keel-shaped dorsal scales with pointed ends.3 Stenocercus chota differs from S. guentheri by lacking a black throat patch in males and by having black blotches in the throat in females.
+From S. angel, it differs by having a mid-ventral longitudinal black line and by having a brownish, instead of green, coloration (Fig. 1).1,2 Males of S. chota are larger than females and have a well-developed dorsal crest.2

 Figure showing variation among individuals of Stenocercus chota